 2. Abutting Structures

-Vertical rows of holes will be drilled as necessary and injected for the purpose of isolating abutting structures to avoid bridging the new damp proof course.
+Vertical rows of holes will be drilled and injected as necessary, in order to isolate any abutting structure and avoid any risk of bridging the new damp proof course.

 3. Varying (floor) Levels